 Phase 1, 2 and 3 all have commercial elements to a varying degree.
 Commercial land uses are located along the majority of Wye Road in Phase 1 and 2.
 Visibility along this transportation corridor provides opportunities for both large and small format commercial land uses.
 These buildings also provide separation from Wye Road for residential uses located to the south.
-The commercial land use extends south along the west side of Mitchell Street to the intersection of Salisbury Way.
+The commercial land use extends south half way down between Tisbury Street and Mitchell Street.
+Phase 1